 A tiny group of deeply dedicated folks formed the Richmond Homeless Cats Society and this was the precursor to the Richmond Animal Protection Society.
 Richmond Homeless Cats was incorporated in 1995 and the small group spent the next several years providing homeless cats with food, shelter, vet care and – always – spaying and neutering.
 These volunteers tirelessly attended to over 40 feeding stations daily.
 Over 1,000 cats were fixed, which made a major contribution to reducing the feral overpopulation problem.
 Kittens and cats were adopted whenever possible and, because the Sanctuary did not yet exist, volunteers often fostered in their homes.

 In 2005, the society’s name was changed to Richmond Animal Protection Society when the decision was made to extend care to all of Richmond’s animals.
-RAPS was awarded the City of Richmond Animal Shelter contract, and introduced a no-kill policy to the City Shelter.
+RAPS was awarded the City of Richmond Animal Shelter contract in 2007, and introduced a no-kill policy to the City Shelter.
 After lobbying by RAPS, Richmond became the first municipality to legally require spaying and neutering for cats, and to ban the sale of puppies and dogs in pet stores.
+RAPS continued to run the City Shelter until early 2021.

 In 2017, the name was changed to the Regional Animal Protection Society, which better reflects the geographic diversity of the people and animals we serve.
 With more than a quarter-century of experience, RPAS has now set our sights on saving and improving the lives of more animals than ever before.

 Our dream is of a community where no stray cats roam the streets, and where all animals are loved, respected and have lifelong homes.